Automated line for sorting and testing PCB assemblies

 The system includes:

-• robotic cell 1 (RC1) for loading assemblies onto pallets,
+• robotic cell 1 (RC1) with machine vision for loading circuits into the pallet bed,

 • SPEA functional testing device,

-• robotic cell 2 (RC2) for sorting and packaging assemblies,
+• robotic cell 2 (RC2) for sorting and placing circuits into blisters,

 Explore more implemented solutions for clients in the electronics industry and discover opportunities to optimize your production.